rsa17826/vex-plus-plus/readme.md

 - **conveyer/left**: moves things on top of it to the left and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.

   - **settings**:

-- **conveyer/right**: moves things on top of it to the rigth and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.
+- **conveyer/right**: moves things on top of it to the right and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.

   - **settings**:

 - **oneway**: like a block in the direction it is facing and like air in all other directions.

   - **settings**: